mixxxdj/mixxx/source/chapters/library.rst

 .. sectionauthor::
    S.Brandt <s.brandt@mixxx.org>

-Browse mode works like a file-manager and allows you to load tracks that are not necessarily already in your Mixxx library.
+|ic_lib_browse| Browse mode works like a file-manager and allows you to load
+tracks that are not necessarily already in your Mixxx library.

 Click the :guilabel:`Browse` sidebar item to navigate the computer and find your music.
 Depending on your :term:`operating system`, the music will usually be